rusec/rusec.github.io/content/english/blog/simple-blog-post-1.md

 That's where **APP.ANY.RUN** comes in.

-App.Any.run acts as a sanbox.
-A sandbox is a controlled virtual environment that runs your files in a enclosed environemnt an can determine based of their behavior if they are malicious or not.
-For App.Any.run you do need an account but it is **FREE**.
-Next simply upload your suspicious pdf document and then let the virtual machine run on their website.
-After running for about a minute App.Any.Run will give you a verdict if it malicious or not.
+App.Any.run acts as a sandbox.
+A sandbox is a controlled virtual environment that runs your files in an enclosed environment and can determine based on their behavior if they are malicious or not.
+For App.Any.run, you do need an account, but it is **FREE**.
+Next, upload your suspicious pdf document and let the virtual machine run on their website.
+After running for about a minute App.Any.Run will give you a verdict if it is malicious or not.

 ![Figure 3](https://github.com/rusec/BlogPostPhotos/blob/master/BlogPost1/App.any.run.png?raw=true#center)

-If it is, throw that pdf away and pat yourself on the back from avoiding a catastrophe.
-If it isn't... well you just saved yourself a 100 bucks!
+If it is, throw that pdf away and pat yourself on the back to avoid a catastrophe.

+In conclusion, VirusTotal, and APP.ANY.RUN are simple tools that anyone can use to determine if what you put on your computer is malicious or not.
+They should be utilized because of how quickly a result you can get.
+They can save you a lot of money as ransomware and credit card stealers are typically the main malware distributed through these documents.
+The internet is vast.
+Be safe out there!